 Men's cross - country captured 3rd place at The 2014 NCAA Division I South Regional and SEC Championships.

 Auburn had the men's individual NCAA Division I South Regional Cross - Country champion, SEC Runner - Up, and USTFCCCA South Region Runner of the Year, whose season best that fall positioned him number one in the SEC and finished first and second at the majority of meets.

 The Tigers had runners who earned All - First and All - Second Team SEC status for the men, All - Freshman SEC team recognition for the men and women, and SEC Runner of the Week nods, USTFCCCA All - South Region, and All - Academic accolades with a perfect APR score for both squads and produced two NCAA Men's Division I Cross - Country Championships competitors.

-In addition to training and recruiting duties, he participated in compliance, CPR, finances, national home track and field meet management, part - time tasks, program - coordination, travel, and van testing.
+In addition to training and recruiting duties, he participated in compliance, CPR, finances, national home track and field meet management, part - time tasks, program - coordination, R.A. staff, travel, and van testing.
 He also assisted with The Auburn University Leadership Institute for the development of student - athletes as an affiliate.